thomasbeukema/somtoday_api/readme.md

 ============

 ####This is a repository for the SOMToday API.
-I do my best to keep this up to date, but sadly there are too little hours in a :(
+I do my best to keep this up to date, but sadly there are too little hours in a day :(

 ___________________________________________________________________________________